 Heel Pain Treatment Specialist Questions and Answers

-If you’ve been dealing with heel pain (often diagnosed as plantar fasciitis) for a while now, then you know how difficult it can be to endure foot pain, but you might not know about different treatment options.
+If you’ve been dealing with heel pain (often diagnosed as plantar fasciitis) for a while now, then you know how difficult it can be to endure foot pain.
 Here at Hicksville Podiatry, we make sure that you no longer suffer from heel pain, and discomfort.
 Call us for more information or request an appointment online.
-We have 2 convenient locations to serve you in Hicksville NY, and West Hempstead NY.
+We serve you in Hicksville, NY and surrounding areas.

 How is plantar fasciitis diagnosed?

 Patients who suspect they may have plantar fasciitis can be diagnosed by a podiatrist like ours here at Hicksville Podiatry.
 The first step is for the podiatrist to examine the patient’s medical history and provide a physical exam.
 In this exam, the doctor will check for areas of tenderness in the patient’s foot, and may suggest an X-ray or MRI to rule out other possible issues, like a stress fracture or bone spur.
 The location of the patient’s pain can be enough to determine its cause, so usually no tests are necessary.